Carmenta Tutor Profile: Amy V.

 Teaching small bunches of interested and motivated students in a comfortable domestic setting is something very few people get to do these days.
 Gone are the days when a family simply employed a live-in governess or tutor.
 It’s a pity, really.
 Home has always seemed to me the very best place of all for learning and teaching.
 I’ve always thought education ought not to be a mass process.
 I also believe that when we make education happen only in a building we travel to and away from, we’re in danger of convincing ourselves that teaching and learning have nothing to do with real life.
 What could be worse?
 Life itself is continual learning and teaching.

-Carmenta online teaching is consequently just my cup of tea.
+Carmenta Skype teaching is consequently just my cup of tea.
 My students are right there, and I can see and hear them clearly, listening to tone of voice, pacing, hesitation, enthusiasm.
 Perhaps I have a more vivid imagination than most, but during class, it really does seem as though my on-line students were right here in the room with me.
-That said, online, we have a few magic powers – all of us – that we wouldn’t have in person: what I write on the pretend-blackboard of the message line is preserved for later reference.
+That said, with Internet teaching we have a few magic powers – all of us – that we wouldn’t have in person: what I write on the pretend-blackboard of the message line is preserved for later reference.
 When a student shares an image or a sound file with me, we all share it instantly.
 We sometimes even research together.
 We are not bound to one place, which is also an advantage.
 When we travel, we simply log on, and class happens wherever we happen to be.
 I prefer to do almost all of my teaching right here in my own comfy office with my library and cat nearby, but students on the road have logged in from cars, from parks, and even once from a Starbucks.
 This kind of flexibility isn’t possible with conventional classes.
 In conventional classes in a traditional classroom, a student who misses a class misses the notes from the blackboard, or has to depend on a classmate’s note-taking skills.
 Not so for us!
 The notes are there on-line, and I am always available by email for random questions.
 (I enjoy getting email from students, and I get quite a bit of it.)

-Somehow, I had never expected that online students would seem quite real to me.
+Somehow, I had never expected that Internet students would seem quite real to me.
 But that was before I began to teach for Carmenta.
 The twenty-person classes I teach at the university don’t give me as much chance to really know students as a five-person Carmenta class does!
 The students on my screen are genuinely dear to me, and though I suppose I imagine them taller than they really are, I think I have a pretty clear picture of each of them in my head.
 They have, after all, been here with me in my study for many hours.
 The screen and speakers seem like an open window, sometimes.

 Another thing I like about Carmenta is that I have plenty of contact with parents.
 They’re there, they’re in touch, and they do everything possible to make classes work well.
 You hardly ever see university students’ parents, or even hear from them.
 But I get to message my Carmenta parents whenever needed, and it’s a great pleasure.